 In the second component, awardees themselves will be asked to participate in a day of celebration and learning.
 Each awardee will demonstrate their work and all participants will engage in the activity chosen for the day by the awardee.
 The goals of this part of the process are to strengthen the relationships among the cohort by facilitating their learning more about one another’s work and to strengthen the work of the teaching artist through the process of critical review from their colleagues.
 Awardees will receive an additional $500 award for their participation.

-The deadline for this application will be August 19th, 2018 by 11:59 pm.
+The deadline for this application was 2018.
 Applications can be submitted in writing, video, or audio.
 In order to be considered, please include the following:

 Proposal: While these questions are short, please answer them as fully as possible, so that your fellow teaching artists will understand your work.